 by Colin Powell

-by Colin Powell “We were holding up three other schools while we resolved [the Deer Isle-Stonington application], and came to the conclusion that we cannot approve their grant application,” Maine Department of Education Spokesperson David Connerty-Marin said in a recent phone interview.
+“We were holding up three other schools while we resolved [the Deer Isle-Stonington application], and came to the conclusion that we cannot approve their grant application,” Maine Department of Education Spokesperson David Connerty-Marin said in a recent phone interview.

 In the meantime, Superintendent Bob Webster and High School Principal Todd West are still waiting for a letter from the department officially rejecting the school’s application.